Amplifiyer/docs/docs/lib/auth/fragments/native_common/authentication/common.md

 The AWS Cognito Auth Plugin along with the CLI provides different ways in which a developer can authenticate a user into an app.
 Lets see the simplest use case first ie authenticate a user with username password.

 ## Goal
-User AWS Cognito Auth plugin to register and authenticate a user.
+Use AWS Cognito Auth plugin to authenticate a user.

 ## Prerequisites